toptal/granite/docs/index.md

 ### Performer

-Every BA has a performer which can be assigned via `.as` class method before BA creation.
+Every BA has a performer which can be assigned via a `.as` class method before BA creation.

 ```ruby
 MyAction.as(Admin.first).new(params)